remix-run/remix/docs/decisions/0002-do-not-clone-request.md

 If you are reading the request body in both an action and a loader this will now fail.
 Loaders should be thought of as a "GET" / "HEAD" request handler.
 These request methods are not allowed to have a body, therefore you should not be reading it in your Remix loader function.

-If you wish to continue reading the request body in multiple places for a single request against recommendations, consider using `.clone()` before reading it.
+If you wish to continue reading the request body in multiple places for a single request against recommendations, consider using `.clone()` before reading it; just know this comes with tradeoffs.